bpamos/tf-aws-redis-enterprise-cluster/README.md

 #### Prerequisites (detailed instructions)
 1. Install `aws-cli` on your local machine and run `aws configure` ([link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)) to set your access and secret key.
-    - If using an aws-cli profile other than `default`, `main.tf` may need to edited under the `provider "aws"` block to reflect the correct `aws-cli` profile.
+    - If using an aws-cli profile other than `default`, update the `aws_profile` variable to reflect the correct `aws-cli` profile.
 2. Download the `terraform` binary for your operating system ([link](https://www.terraform.io/downloads.html)), and make sure the binary is in your `PATH` environment variable.
     - MacOSX users:
         - (if you see an error saying something about security settings follow these instructions), ([link](https://github.com/hashicorp/terraform/issues/23033))